precice/tutorials/oscillator/README.md

 ---
-title: Oscillator system
+title: Oscillator
 permalink: tutorials-oscillator.html
 keywords: Python, 1D
 summary: We solve an oscillator with two masses in a partitioned fashion.
-Each mass is solved by an independent process.
+Each mass is solved by an independent ODE.
 ---

 {% note %}